purescript-deprecated/purescript-math/README.md

 acos :: Number -> Radians
 ```

-Returns the arccosine of the argument.
+Returns the inverse cosine of the argument.

 #### `asin`